 Given the low growth estimates for the City, there are no anticipated needs for the expansion of public services and facilities.
 The proposed reduction in the SOI will remove areas that will not need public services from the City.
 Development is currently in progress in the industrial areas around the airport and the airport itself is proposed for inclusion in the SOI.
 State and Federal lands will not be developed, will not rely on an extension of city services and are proposed for removal.
-In addition, resource and agricultural lands are proposed for removal along the SOI boundaries.
+However, private inholdings within resource lands could potentially be used for small agriculture businesses and require water service in the future.